-My hamachi still had a bone in it.
+My hamachi had a bone in it.
 What’s going on here!
-First, the shrimp in the chawanmushi and, now, this.
+First, the shrimp in the chawanmushi and, now, this?

-And, Seriously?
-These are the exact same fish selection we had in the Chef’s Choice Sashimi.
+And, seriously?
+These are the exact same fish selection we had for the Chef’s Choice Sashimi.
 Apparently, Salmon and Tuna are the best they have at Solo Sushi Ya.

-I feel sad, ripped off even.
+I felt sad, ripped off even.
 What kind of Japanese restaurant offers mostly basic fish selection for Omakase.
 The best Japanese restaurants in Toronto for me are Japango and Zen.

 At Japango, although their sushi and sashimi moriawase had basic fish selection, it was not the majority and it has seasonal and high-end fishes.

 I’ve been spoiled by Zen Japanese restaurant where an omakase will never have salmon or basic tuna in them.
 Zen always gives seasonal or higher-end selections like aji, otoro, uni and amberjack.